-Richard Archibeque was sent to prison for the murder of his 17-year-old classmate, Mary Quigley, whose body was found on a chain-link fence at a park in Santa Clara, California.
+Richard Archibeque is behind bars for the murder of his 17-year-old classmate, Mary Quigley, whose body was found on a chain-link fence at a park in Santa Clara, California.

-The two of them went to a back-to-school beer party that was held at a house on the corner of Monroe and Market Streets, according to The Californian.
+On the night of Sept.
+9, 1977, Mary’s friend picked her up from her house on a motorcycle and they went to a back-to-school beer party at a house on the corner of Monroe and Market Streets, according to The Californian.

-Her clothes were found nearby, scattered around her body.
+She was naked, except for socks, and her clothes were scattered around her body.

 An autopsy revealed that Mary died of suffocation.

-The autopsy also showed that she had sexual intercourse within 72 hours of her death, as semen was found on and inside her vagina.
+The medical examiner also ascertained that Mary had sexual intercourse within 72 hours of her death, as semen was found on and inside her vagina.

 Detectives submitted DNA evidence to the Santa Clara County Crime Laboratory for DNA analysis, but there was no match.

-Mary’s case went cold for nearly three decades.
+Mary’s case went unsolved for nearly three decades.

-“This is an issue where people are remaining in custody who shouldn’t be, and people who should be in custody are out on the streets,” said Gerald Uelmen, a Santa Clara University law professor and the commission’s executive director.
+A Santa Clara University law professor said, “This is an issue where people are remaining in custody who shouldn’t be, and people who should be in custody are out on the streets.”

-“Most laboratories are not adequately staffed to provide timely information on investigative-level cases,” according to Thomas Nasser, director of Orange County’s crime lab and president of a statewide organization for crime lab chiefs.
+“Most laboratories are not adequately staffed to provide timely information on investigative-level cases,” according to the director of Orange County’s crime lab and president of a statewide organization for crime lab chiefs.

 On Dec.
-27, 2006, Richard Archibeque was arrested and booked into the Santa Clara County Jail.
-He was “charged with one count of murder, with a special circumstance of murder committed during a rape,” according to The Desert Sun.
+27, 2006, Archibeque was arrested and booked into the Santa Clara County Jail.
+According to The Desert Sun, he was “charged with one count of murder, with a special circumstance of murder committed during a rape.”

-Santa Clara County Assistant District Attorney David Tomkins said he was “satisfied with the arrest.”
+A Santa Clara County Assistant District Attorney stated that he was “satisfied with the arrest.”

 “This was a heinous crime, and it cries out for justice, and that cry was heard.
 The nice thing about murder is that there is no statute of limitations.”

-Following a nearly 22-week trial, a jury deliberated for three days in March 2009 before finding Richard Archibeque guilty of murdering Mary Quigley.
+In March 2009, a jury deliberated for three days before they found Archibeque guilty of murdering Mary.

-He was sentenced to seven years to life in prison.
+A judge sentenced him to seven years to life in prison.

 In 2010, Archibeque filed an appeal, but it was denied, and his murder conviction was upheld.